Victor Eletu

-Victor Ehuwa Eletu (born 1 April 2005) is a Nigerian professional footballer who plays as a midfielder for club Milan Futuro, the reserve team of club AC Milan.
+Victor Ehuwa Eletu (born 1 April 2005) is a Nigerian professional footballer who plays as a defensive midfielder for club Pescara.

-Career
+Club career

 AC Milan

 Born in Lagos, Nigeria, Eletu spent time as a youngster at Prince Kazeem Eletu Academy in his hometown before earning a scholarship with AC Milan in 2018.

-Playing for AC Milan under-19 team, Eletu made consistent appearances primarily playing as a deep lying midfielder in 2022.
+Playing for the AC Milan under-19 team, Eletu made consistent appearances primarily playing as a deep lying midfielder in 2022.
 In December 2022 he signed a new two-and-a-half-year contract with AC Milan.
-Eletu was promoted to the role of U19 club captain during the 2022–23 season.
+Eletu was promoted to the role of U19 captain during the 2022–23 season.

 On 11 February 2024, he received his first call-up with the AC Milan senior team for a 1–0 home win Serie A match against Napoli, as an unused substitute.
 He was called-up again on 15 February 2024, for a 3–0 home win UEFA Europa League knockout play-offs match against French club Rennes, but yet to make his debut.

 On 27 November 2024, Eletu received his first call-up with the newly created AC Milan reserve team Milan Futuro, as an unused substitute however, for a 1–0 away win Coppa Italia Serie C round of 16 match against Torres.

 He made his professional debut with Milan Futuro on 23 April 2025, substituting Mattia Malaspina for a 3–2 away loss Serie C match against Gubbio.
 Four days later he made his first start for a 1–1 home draw Serie C match against Vis Pesaro, on April 27.

 On 6 August 2025, Eletu signed a contract with AC Milan until 2027, with the option of another year.

-He was called up by first team head coach Massimiliano Allegri for the pre-season friendly match against English Premier League club Leeds United on 9 August 2025.
+He was called up by first team head coach Massimiliano Allegri for the pre-season friendly match against Premier League club Leeds United on 9 August 2025.
 Eletu came off the bench at the second half, substituting Ardon Jashari for a 1–1 draw.

+On 11 January 2026, he captained Milan Futuro for the first time, during a 1–0 home loss Serie D match against Pavia.

+Pescara

+On 14 August 2026, Eletu moved to Serie C club Pescara, on a permanent transfer, ahead of the 2026–27 season.